Onto-Med/phenoman-evaluation/README.md

 docker-compose up -d
 ```

-After the server has started (check `docker-compose logs -f hapi-jpa` to verify the startup has finished) you can run the Shell script `scripts/import_fhir.sh`, which uses [cURL](https://curl.haxx.se) to send the FHIR bundles to the FHIR server (localhost).
+After the server has started (check `docker-compose logs -f hapi-jpa` to verify the startup has finished) you can run the Shell script `scripts/import_fhir.sh`, which uses [cURL](https://curl.haxx.se) to send the FHIR bundles to the FHIR server (localhost:8080).

 ## Executing the PhenoMan test scripts

--- TODO --
+The example queries are located in the package `care.smith.phep.phenoman.core.examples.queries` of [phenoman-core](https://github.com/Onto-Med/phenoman-core).
+Each of the query classes has a static `main()` method, which can be called with the additional Java VM option `-Dhds-url=http://localhost:8080/fhir`.

-The number of matching patients will be printed to STDOUT.
+The numbers of matching patients as well as execution times will be printed to STDOUT.

 ## Executing test SQL queries and comparing results with PhenoMan